huggingface/blog/clipseg-zero-shot.md

 ## CLIPSeg: image segmentation with CLIP

 [CLIPSeg](https://arxiv.org/abs/2112.10003) is a model that uses CLIP representations to create image segmentation masks.
 It was published by Timo Lüddecke and Alexander Ecker.
 They achieved zero-shot image segmentation by training a Transformer-based decoder on top of the CLIP model, which is kept frozen.
-The decoder takes in the CLIP representation of an image, and the CLIP representation of the the thing you want to segment.
+The decoder takes in the CLIP representation of an image, and the CLIP representation of the thing you want to segment.
 Using these two inputs, the CLIPSeg decoder creates a binary segmentation mask.
 To be more precise, the decoder doesn’t only use the final CLIP representation of the image we want to segment, but it also uses the outputs of some of the layers of CLIP.

 <figure class="image table text-center m-0 w-full">
   <medium-zoom background="rgba(0,0,0,.7)" alt="Overview of the CLIPSeg model" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/123_clipseg-zero-shot/clipseg-overview.png"></medium-zoom>